joelljones/Practice/README.md

-# Practice
+# guide

-A collection of challenges, quizzes and mini-projects.
+A collection of resources & notes for learning web development.